 Tennessee Senator Files Bill to Expand Anti-Bullying Legislation

-February 1, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 1, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Tennessee Senator Jim Kyle yesterday filed the Dignity for All Students Act, an anti-bullying bill that, if passed, would further protect students and empower school administrators, teachers and staff to take an active role in bullying prevention.